 Improvements in TB outcomes have been achieved in the last number of years, which need to be maintained or further strengthened at some sites.
-There is a high co-infection rate with HIV, so integration with HIV care is important.
-Community adherence support to TB and HIV infected patients on treatment has been integrated at some sites and is in the process of being rolled out to all clinics.
-Patients will be visited weekly at home to provide support and monitor adherence to treatment.
+Although co-infection rates (with HIV) are declining, integration with HIV care is important and efforts are underway to increase the number of clinics which provide TB treatment which also provide ART.
+Community adherence support to TB and HIV infected clients on treatment has been integrated at all clinics.
+Clients will be visited weekly at home to provide support and monitor adherence to treatment.

-The treatment and management of patients with drug-resistant TB has been decentralised to primary health care level; these patients are a vulnerable group and additional support will be provided to clinics to enable them to manage and support patients and their families.
+The treatment and management of clients with drug-resistant TB has been decentralised to primary health care level; these clients are a vulnerable group and additional support will be provided to clinics to enable them to manage and support clients and their families.

-Indicator/Targets for 2013/2014
+Indicator/Targets for 2014/2015

-- □ New smear positive TB cure rate: 83%

-- % HIV+ve TB Clients that were started on ART: 70%

-- □ % DR TB cases cured: 20%
+- ☐ Treatment success rate for all TB clients: 83% - New smear positive TB cure rate: 83% - % HIV+ve TB Clients that were started on ART: 70% - □ % MDR TB cases culture converted: 42%